Tag: marriage problems warning signs

 Negative Relationship Narratives

-Over time, partners may begin believing harmful narratives such as:
+Over time, partners start believing harmful narratives like:

 These beliefs shape behavior and reinforce distance.